pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 The same number of tokens minted to the **Supplier module** is burned from the **Application module**.
-The stake (in escrow) owned by the application which is paying for work is reduced and the rewards are distributed to the supplier and its revenue shareholder addresses.
+The stake (in escrow) owned by the application which is paying for work is reduced and the rewards are distributed to the suppliers and their revenue shareholder addresses.

 ```mermaid